alibaba-go/bluto/README.md

 # Bluto
-Bluto is a golang implementation of redis client based on Gary Burd's [Redigo](https://github.com/garyburd/redigo).The client manages a connection pool for each node, uses goroutine to execute as concurrently as possible, which leads to its high efficiency and low lantency.
+Bluto is a golang implementation of redis client based on [Redigo](https://github.com/gomodule/redigo).The client manages a connection pool for each node, uses goroutine to execute as concurrently as possible, which leads to its high efficiency and low lantency.